-The project correctly applies simplified baseline methodologies for selected small-scale CDM project activity AMS-I.D (Version 10 of 23 December 2006) - "Grid connected renewable electricity generation" for Type I - Renewable Energy Projects and AMS-III.E (Version 10 of 23 December 2006) - "Avoidance of methane production from biomass decay through controlled combustion" for Type III - Other Project Activities as outlined in the "Appendix B of the "Simplified modalities and procedures for small-scale CDM project activities" - Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activities and Project AMS-II.D and AMS-III.E are applicable.
+The project correctly applies simplified baseline methodology for selected small-scale CDM project activity AMS-III.E (Version 10 of 23 December 2006) - "Avoidance of methane production from biomass decay through controlled combustion" for Type III - Other Project Activities as outlined in the "Appendix B of the "Simplified modalities and procedures for small-scale CDM project activities" - Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activities and Decision 17/CP.7.
+The project fulfils the conditions under which AMS-III.E is applicable.
+The annual emission reduction is approximately 19 223 tonnes of CO2 equivalent, which is less than the 60 kt CO2e/y methodology threshold.